MINISTRY BY THE SPIRIT RATHER THAN BY ORGANIZATIONAL ASSIGNMENT

-And I will sanctify the tabernacle of the congregation, and the altar: I will sanctify also both Aaron and his sons, to minister to me in the priest’s office.
+“So I will consecrate the tabernacle of meeting and the altar.
+I will also consecrate both Aaron and his sons to minister to Me as priests.
 (Exodus 29:44)

 No elder at any time was set apart as holy in this manner.
 An elder always is chosen on the basis of his proven experience and wisdom.
 He is appointed by someone such as Moses or the Apostle Paul who has a Divine commission.
 A gift or ministry, by contrast, may be given by the Holy Spirit to a novice.
 Eldership is not a gift, it is a product of experience.
 But the gift of discernment or the ministry of a prophet may be given to a young, inexperienced believer, as in the case of Jeremiah (Jeremiah 1:6).

 Israel was warned by the Lord that the priesthood and the Levites had rights concerning the Tabernacle of the Congregation that were their exclusive privilege.
 An individual, including an elder, who presumed to minister in the Tabernacle of the Congregation, was to be put to death.